-- Inclusion staff will monitor the pupil's progress - Teachers take account of the pupil's needs and adjust their planning accordingly - The pupil is making progress in a whole class setting - Parents may be asked to seek support/educational programmes after school or during holidays
+- Inclusion staff monitoring the pupil's progress - Teachers taking account of the pupil's needs and adjusting their planning accordingly - The pupil making progress in a whole class setting - Staff, parents and pupils working collaboratively - Development of a Pupil Profile (if necessary)

-Wave 2 - Additional intervention
+Wave 2 - Additional, specific and time-limited intervention

-The teacher or referrer will work with the inclusion team to review and develop Class action plans Extra support may be added by the Inclusion team to boost skills and complement the Class action plan.
-This support may be offered through push-in classroom support from Inclusion; withdrawal from non-core subjects to include the pupil in small intervention groups or to offer individual support or extension.
+This support may be offered through push-in classroom support from Inclusion, through withdrawal from non-core subjects to include the pupil in small intervention groups, through individual support or extension.
 The level of support will be in proportion to the pupil's needs, stage of development and educational level so that progress is seen in the classroom or towards personalised targets.

-Pupils receiving Wave 2 support may have Additional Educational Needs, may be Students of Determination, or may be learning English as an Additional Language (EAL) or may be on the Gifted, Talented, More and Exceptionally Able register.
+Wave 2 support includes: